apache/tajo/tajo-docs/src/main/sphinx/tsql/execute_file.rst

 -----------------------------------------------

-Tajo can execute more queries that were saved to a file using the -f file argument as follows:
+``-f`` command allows tsql to execute more than one SQL statements stored in a text file as follows:

 .. code-block:: sql